 PFAS environmental investigation

-Fire and Rescue NSW (FRNSW) has commenced an Environmental Investigation Program to investigate and manage the potential presence and impacts of per- and poly-fluoroalkyl substances (PFAS) on, and in the vicinity of it sites.
+Fire and Rescue NSW (FRNSW) established an Environmental Investigation Program to investigate and manage the potential presence and impacts of per- and poly-fluoroalkyl substances (PFAS) on, and in the vicinity of, our sites.

-FRNSW will continue to work closely with the NSW EPA, the NSW PFAS Taskforce, other agencies and the community to progress with the investigations and develop strategies to manage and minimise potential impacts and risks associated with PFAS to human populations and ecosystems.
+FRNSW continues to work closely with the NSW EPA, other agencies and the community to progress investigations and develop strategies to manage and minimise potential impacts and risks associated with PFAS.

-The investigations are being undertaken by experienced environmental services providers and in accordance with the National Environment Protection (Assessment of Site Contamination) Measure (NEPM) guidelines.
-The following sites are where investigations are currently underway:
+Investigations are undertaken by experienced and suitably qualified environmental services providers and in accordance with the relevant and current national and state guidelines.
+The following sites are where FRNSW investigations are currently underway or have already occurred:

 - Albion Park